StefanoBelloni/EcoliSimulator/README.md

                       redefine the variable CC accordingly, for example if the compiler you want to use is g++ and it is inside the folder C:\Dev-cpp\Ming64\bin\g++.exe, substitute the definition of the variable CC as follows:
                                   CC = C:\Dev-cpp\Ming64\bin\g++.exe
+                NOTE: If you do not have a compiler which support c++11, it is still possible to build the program, but it will lack of the possibility to perform the simulation and analysis in parallel.
+In order to compile with this option, you have to pass the option
+                        - opt=NO_M_THREAD to make, i.e.
+                            >:EcoliSimulator stefanobelloni$ make opt=NO_M_THREAD

         - Install gnuplot
               type make gnuplot